 Set up a Divorce File

 You may prefer to set up individual files for various categories of divorce papers.
 Some examples are correspondence with your attorney, drafts of agreements, financial information, and pleadings.
-Files with brads and a two-hole punch will help you keep papers neat and organized.
+Files will help you keep papers neat and organized.

 If you have debt in your name, like credit cards or student loans, you will want to pay those debts down as much as possible before a divorce.
 Most American families spend close to their entire income, if not more, and when one household becomes two, there is often not enough money to pay the both sets of expenses unless something changes.

 You may have to cut down disposable purchases, sell your car and get a less expensive model, or maybe sell the house.
-If your spouse does not voluntarily support you and the children, your remedy is to ask the Court to order support.
-You will not have a good prediction of any of this and you will not know the answers for sure until the agreement is signed or the judge makes a ruling.
-But, the point is to think about it and identify problems and possible solutions.
-Then take the actions that you can take and avoid missteps.
+If your spouse does not voluntarily support you and the children, your remedy is to ask the court to order support.
+You will not have a good prediction of any of this and you will not know the answers for sure until the agreement is signed or the judge makes a ruling, but the point is to think about it and identify problems and possible solutions.
+Take the actions that you can take and avoid missteps.

 Stick to a Routine

 It will help if you try to keep things as normal as possible in your life.
 Do not skip meals or change sleeping habits.
 Positive routines like using your to-do list and calendar will help you keep focus.
 Exercise is always a great way to relieve stress.
 Try not to isolate yourself from your friends.

 Try to maintain a positive outlook and do not let yourself be lured into needless conflicts with your spouse.
 You will need his signature on a settlement agreement before your divorce is over.
 You will still be parents together for years after the divorce.

 Make a Plan